 We provide a three-day basic emergency food supply to those requesting our services.
 All children of clients receive a snack bag with five healthy snacks in it.

-- OPEN Monday and Friday from 12pm(noon) to 2pm.
+- OPEN Monday and Friday from Noon to 2pm

 - Allow at least 15 minutes for shopping.

-- Located in the brown building off the alley parking lot (behind Grace Episcopal Church).
+- Location: Brown building off the alley parking lot (behind Grace Episcopal Church)

 In 1976, Grace established the first food storage program in Traverse City, which was called The Pantry Shelf and was directed by Grace members Fern and Ralph Orcutt.
 This evolved into Grace’s Food Pantry.